Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Introduction

-Kim and Kim \cite{kim2015bounded} generalise this result in higher dimensions to locally symmetric spaces of rank one (which include hyperbolic manifolds).
+Kim and Kim \cite{kim2015bounded} generalise this result in higher dimensions to locally symmetric spaces of rank one (which include hyperbolic manifolds):

-\begin{teo}[\cite{kim2015bounded}] Let $M$ be a $\R$-rank one locally symmetric space of infinite volume of dimension at least $3$.
-Then the bounded fundamental class of $M$ vanishes if and only if $h(M)>0$. \end{teo} Moreover, by extending Soma's results, they prove the same for more general negatively curved $3$-manifolds, under the hypotheses of bounded geometry and pinched negative curvature (see \cref{pnc}). \begin{teo}[\cite{kim2015bounded}] Let $M$ be an infinite volume, pinched negatively curved $3$-manifold with bounded geometry.
+\begin{teo}[{\cite[Theorem 1.2]{kim2015bounded}}] Let $M$ be an $\R$-rank one locally symmetric space of infinite volume of dimension at least $3$.
+Then the bounded fundamental class of $M$ vanishes if and only if $h(M)>0$. \end{teo} Moreover, by extending Soma's results, they prove the same for more general negatively curved $3$-manifolds, under the hypotheses of bounded geometry and pinched negative curvature (see \cref{pnc} and \cref{bounded_geo}): \begin{teo}[{\cite[Theorem 1.4]{kim2015bounded}}] Let $M$ be an infinite volume, pinched negatively curved $3$-manifold with bounded geometry.
 Then the bounded fundamental class $[\hat{\omega}]\in H^{3}_b(M,\R)$ vanishes if and only if $h(M)>0$. \end{teo}

-Having these results in mind, Kim and Kim formulate the following conjecture. \begin{conj}[\cite{kim2015bounded}] Let $M$ be a pinched negatively curved manifold of infinite volume.
+Having these results in mind, Kim and Kim formulate the following conjecture: \begin{conj}[\cite{kim2015bounded}] Let $M$ be an infinite volume, pinched negatively curved manifold of dimension $n$.
 Then the bounded fundamental class $[\hat{\omega}]\in H^{n}_b(M,\R)$ vanishes if and only if $h(M)>0$. \end{conj}

 As said before, geometrically finite, pinched negatively curved manifolds of infinite volume have positive Cheeger isoperimetric constant, and thus they provide a class of manifolds on which to test one of the directions of the conjecture.
-In this spirit, Kim and Kim obtain the following. \begin{teo}[\cite{kim2015bounded}] Let $M$ be a pinched negatively curved manifold of infinite volume with dimension at least $3$.
+In this spirit, Kim and Kim obtain the following: \begin{teo} Let $M$ be an infinite volume, pinched negatively curved manifold of dimension $n$ at least $3$.
 If $M$ is geometrically finite, then its bounded fundamental class $[\hat{\omega}]\in H^{n}_b(M,\R)$ vanishes. \end{teo}